 Sue Williamson was born in Litchfield, England in 1941.
 Her family immigrated to South Africa in 1948.
-Williamson studied at the Art Students' League in New York from 1963-65 and completed a two year Fine Art Diploma at the Rorkes Drift Art Centre from 1977-78.
+Williamson studied at the Art Students' League in New York from 1963-65.
 In 1983 she was awarded an Advanced Diploma in Fine Art from the Michaelis School of Fine Art, Cape Town (UCT).

 Today Williamson is an internationally recognised artist who frequently exhibits on major museum shows around the world.
-Her work is represented in most South African and some international museum collections.
+She is represented by the Goodman Gallery and her work is included in most South African and several international museum collections.
 Currently, Williamson works and lives in Cape Town, South Africa.
-She has a studio at 160 Sir Lowry Road in the City.

 Sue Williamson in Barbara Pollack, 2006, Sue Williamson, Contemporary Magazine No. 86, p.
 37 ↵

 Chika Okeke-Ogulu, 2016, Where art and activism merge, in Mail & Guardian, 26 February. ↵